If you can’t meet your financial commitments but you don’t want to consider bankruptcy, then a debt agreement might be right for you.

-If your proposal is accepted, then all unsecured creditors are bound by the debt agreement and will be paid in proportion to the debts owed to them.
+If your proposal is accepted, all unsecured creditors are bound by the debt agreement and will be paid in proportion to the debts owed to them.

-Not completing an agreement allows creditors to recommence recovery of the debt, including backdated interest.
+Not finalising an agreement allows creditors to recommence recovery of the debt, including backdated interest.
 To avoid an agreement being terminated New Leaf will request a ‘variation’ that more meets your affordability level.
 Once approved you can complete your agreement with lower payments.

 Once you complete all of your obligations and payments, you’ll be released from most of your unsecured debts.

 While you’re under a debt agreement, there are actions you need to follow.

 Secured creditors aren’t included in your debt agreement.
 If you default on your secured loans – that is, you fail to make repayments – your secured creditors may still seize and sell any of your assets (such as your house) that you have offered as security for credit.